alexsandrovp/xmlreg/README.md

 # xmlreg
-A tool to convert windows registry trees to/from xml files
+A tool to convert windows registry trees to/from xml files.

 Modes of operation: